surma/surma.dev/content/things/rust-to-webassembly.md

 > **Octowords:** While not often used, Rust does have `u128` and `i128` as types.
 Just like fat pointers, these 128-bit wide types are split into two separate `i64` values.

 As I said, this is not something you need to know to use Rust for WebAssembly.
 But if you want to know more, all of this _and more_ is defined in the [C ABI] for WebAssembly that LLVM utilizes.
-Additionally, the [WebAssembly mutlivalue proposal][multivalue] has landed, with means WebAssembly functions can return tuples of values.
+Additionally, the [WebAssembly multivalue proposal][multivalue] has landed, with means WebAssembly functions can return tuples of values.
 [Work to use it in Rust is on-going][rustc multivalue], but it should [drastically simplify][godbolt multivalue] the above.

 ## Module size